-Commission the appliance in accordance with these installation instructions and the heat pump manager operating and installation instructions.
+Carry out commissioning in accordance with these installation instructions and the heat pump manager instructions.
 Our customer support can assist with commissioning, which is a chargeable service.

 Where this appliance is intended for commercial use, the regulations of the relevant Health & Safety at Work Act may apply during commissioning.
 For further details, check with your local authorising body (in Germany for example, this is the TÜV).